pT-Scripts/GLFTPD-Scripts/README.md

 Modules: Custom modules that add new features or improve existing ones.

 Rewrites: Updated or reimagined versions of existing scripts or functionalities.

+Full list of current released scripts and modules:

+**pT-PreBot** - pT-PreBot is an IRC bot designed for managing pre-release data and integrating with MySQL databases, specifically tailored for eggdrop bots. https://github.com/pT-Scripts/pT-PreBot